mentorpal/classifier-service/README.md

 ## Deployment instructions

-There's no cicd pipeline yet, it must be deployed manually
+There's no cicd pipeline yet, it must be deployed manually (using appropriate credentials)

 > **Requirements**: Docker.
 In order to build images locally and push them to ECR, you need to have Docker installed on your local machine.
 Please refer to [official documentation](https://docs.docker.com/get-docker/).
 > **Requirements**: npm.
 Run once `npm ci` to get all the tools.